Laura Pausini: 2011–2012: Inedito

 On 30 December 2010, Pausini announced her new studio album, Inedito / Inédito, released both in Italian and Spanish on 11 November 2011.

 The title and the track list of the album were announced through Pausini's website on 10 September 2011.
 The first single from the album, "Benvenuto" / "Bienvenido", was released on 12 September 2011.

 To promote the album, Pausini engaged the Inedito World Tour, starting with 11 shows in Italy in late December 2011.
 The tour reached Latin America in January and February 2012.
 The European leg of her tour visited the principle arenas of France, Switzerland, Spain, Germany, Belgium and the Netherlands, and concluded at the Royal Albert Hall in London.

 The album also spawned the singles "Non ho mai smesso" / "Jamás abandoné", "Bastava" / "Bastaba", "Mi tengo", "Le cose che non-mi aspetto" / "Las cosas que no me espero" and "Celeste".
 The song "Troppo tempo" was originally chosen as the sixth and last single of the album, but when Pausini discovered her pregnancy she changed her mind to "Celeste".

 The album has sold 1,000,000 copies worldwide.

+The music video for "Mi tengo", one of the singles from Inedito, was directed by Gianluigi Fazio and Giorgio Fazio.

+It was shot in March 2012 on a minimalist white set and premiered on 18 March 2012 at the Nelson Mandela Forum in Florence during the Inedito World Tour.
+The video features Pausini and a group of dancers symbolically interpreting the song’s lyrics.

 On 25 June 2012, Pausini took part in the mega-concert Concerto per l'Emilia, organized to raise funds in support of the people affected by the 2012 Northern Italy earthquakes.
 During the show, Pausini duetted with Cesare Cremonini, performing a cover of Lucio Dalla's "L'anno che verrà".

 On 27 November 2012, a special edition of Inedito, in both Italian and Spanish, was released, featuring a live DVD recorded during the 2012 Inedito World Tour.
 The Italian-language version and the Spanish-language version of the DVD were recorded in Bologna on 17 April 2012 and in Madrid on 20 April 2012, respectively.
 The CD included in the new edition of Inedito also features a live medley performed by Pausini on New Year's Eve 2012, as well as a duet with Venezuelan singer Carlos Baute on the track "Las cosas que no me espero", released as a single in Spain and the Americas.

 In 2012 Pausini also recorded an Italian-language duet with Josh Groban, "E ti prometterò", included in his album All That Echoes, released in February 2013.